 We have an integrated style of learning and teaching.
 Practical laboratory classes and project work allow you to gain hands-on experience investigating and applying topics from your lectures and tutorials to real-life engineering and

 business situations.
 You will also have access to specialist facilities and laboratories which are equipped with the latest technology.

-We are ranked 7th in the UK for Electronic and Electrical Engineering by The Times Good University Guide 2014 and ranked number one in the UK for research in the latest Government Research Assessment Exercise (RAE).
+We are ranked 5th in the UK for Electronic and Electrical Engineering by The Times and Sunday Times University League Table 2015 and ranked number one in the UK for research in the latest Government Research Assessment Exercise (RAE).

 Course duration: Full-time, 12 months

 Start date: September 2014

 Accreditation: IET and AMBA being sought.

 The table below shows the modules that you will study if you commence your studies in September 2014.
 This information is taken from the University Programme Catalogue, which is a tool designed for current students to select modules.

 If you are looking to start your studies in September 2015 download our 2015 brochure to give you a flavour of what you will study.

 All of our MSc courses operate on a credit-based modular system.
 A standard module is typically worth 15 credits and the research project/dissertation is worth 45 credits.
 You are required to study 180 credits in total.